Do you believe in the Users? Crom:

 - Planeswalkers begin their lives as mortals and, before the events of Future Sight, became Physical Gods.

-- Sorin Markov created the archangel Avacyn to serve as Innistrad's patron goddess, protecting the humans from the monsters.
+- The archangel Avacyn was created to serve as Innistrad's patron goddess, protecting the humans from the monsters.

 - In the indie comic Atomika - God is Red, Mother Russia is a mortal incarnation of the goddess of Russia and she has a human son with a hidden divine spark.
 The evil duke of the Soviet Union has Mother Russia killed and the boy rendered down and rebuilt with dark science as a metal-skinned god of the atom.

 - Watchmen averts this during the actual storyline.
 Dr Manhattan claims that he is not a God and that he doesn't like people.
 At the end, however, he has changed his mind: He likes people after all, so maybe he'll create some as his next project.

 - Wonder Woman became the Goddess of Truth for a short while after she was killed in action and the Greek gods decided to reward her for her devotion.
 However she was too good to be a god, using her new powers more to help people than gain worshipers, so they eventually demoted her back to mortal superhero.